ewilde/terraform-provider-openfaas/README.md

 In order to run the full suite of Acceptance tests, run `make testacc`.

-> Note: Ath the moment the acceptance tests assume OpenFaaS gateway is running on http://localhost:8080 *without* basic authentication enabled.
+> Note: At the moment the acceptance tests assume OpenFaaS gateway is running on http://localhost:8080 *without* basic authentication enabled.

 ```sh